Table of contents:

 If you find a single training session to be too intense, you can adjust it manually by clicking on the “-” symbol at the intensity in the training overview.
 This will reduce the duration and intensity of the session.

-How do I deactivate the automatic renewal of the subscription?
+How do I deactivate the automatic renewal of my subscription?

-You can do this in your settings under “My account” -> “My profile” -> “Notifications”.
+You can do this in your settings under “My account” -> “My profile” -> activate/deactivate the cross under ‘My current subscription will be renewed automatically’.

 How do I get a mountain running plan?